mapbox/node-pre-gyp/README.md

 For a hello world example of a module packaged with `node-pre-gyp` see <https://github.com/springmeyer/node-addon-example> and [the wiki ](https://github.com/mapbox/node-pre-gyp/wiki/Modules-using-node-pre-gyp) for real world examples.

+## Credits

+ - The module is modeled after [node-gyp](https://github.com/Tootallnate/node-gyp) by @Tootallnate
+ - Motivation for initial development came from @ErisDS and the [Ghost Project](https://github.com/TryGhost/Ghost).
+ - Development is sponsered by [MapBox](https://www.mapbox.com/)

 ## Depends

  - Node.js 0.10.x or 0.8.x